zYakro/notes-app/readme.md

 - [X] Delete habits
 - [X] Fix goals UI error on empty
 - [ ] Put are you sure panel when changing screen when not saved changes
+- [X] Handle errors with classes
-- [ ] Handle errors in Journal and Habits
+- [X] Handle errors in Journal and Habits
 - [X] Migrate to Typescript
 - [ ] Migrate to Suprabase
 - [ ] Create the shop view